FRRouting/frr/doc/user/bgp.rst

 There are two types of community list:

 standard
-   This type accepts an explicit value for the atttribute.
+   This type accepts an explicit value for the attribute.

 expanded
    This type accepts a regular expression.
 Because the regex must be